When Will COVID-19 Become Endemic?

 What should governments do until the world reaches an equilibrium with COVID-19?

-The best-case scenario is that case surges from omicron and its subvariants indeed prompt the transition to endemic COVID-19, but that is just one scenario of many.
-Governments should be prepared to handle the worst possibilities, such as a case in which the world’s current vaccines are unable to defend against a new variant.
+The best-case scenario is that broad immunity from vaccination and previous infections indeed prompt the transition to endemic COVID-19, but that is just one possibility.
+Governments should be prepared to handle the worst, such as a case in which the world’s current vaccines are unable to defend against a new variant.

-The WHO continues to advocate for increasing the global vaccination rate, as it will take at least ten months until 75 percent of people will have received at least one dose.
-Experts including Nuzzo and Osterholm also urge dedicating more resources to developing new vaccines, particularly genetic material–based ones (which have appeared to be more effective against new variants), as well as treatments.
+The WHO continues to advocate for vaccination, particularly across Africa and parts of the Middle East where small portions of the population are immunized.
+Experts also urge dedicating more resources toward developing vaccines and treatments and making them more widely available.
 Scaling up testing capabilities and improving monitoring and surveillance networks are also high on the list, since having accurate, regular measurements of infection levels in a community allows officials to implement the most effective response.

 Will Merrow helped create the graphic for this In Brief.